LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ## Edit Module in Browser

 Open your browser to your https://github.com/username/Module URL.
-Be sure to sync your copy if it shows it is behind the&nbsp;<span translate="no">LoopKit repository</span>.
+Be sure to sync your <code>fork</code> if it shows it is behind the&nbsp;<span translate="no">LoopKit repository</span>.

 Navigate to the file you need to modify (using the instructions to find the lines from the [LoopDocs: Customization Page](../version/code-custom-edits.md#instructions-for-finding-the-lines))